resuly/resuly.github.io/_posts/2017-04-13-sharingbike-en.markdown

 ## Tips for data collection

-- Because of the network condition, you can select [ChineseTmsProviders](https://github.com/htoooth/Leaflet.ChineseTmsProviders) to show the map layer with Leaflet.
-They are all based on pictures, so the map may be not very clear on some high resolution screens.
-I'm going to try the library from Amap or Google Maps to show it again.
+- For a better network connection in China, you can select [ChineseTmsProviders](https://github.com/htoooth/Leaflet.ChineseTmsProviders) to show the basic map layer with Leaflet.
+They are all top on pictures, so the map may be not very clear on some high resolution screens.
+I'm going to try the library by Amap or Google Maps to show it again.
-- If you want to require the position or camera from the user through HTML5, you have to use the https connection.
+- If you want to require the position or camera from the user through HTML5, you need a https connection.
 Of course, http protocol works fine with localhost for a test site.
 This problem takes me another 3 hours for applying a ssl certification and its deployment on the server.
 - You have to take a token to access the data from ofo, and the token is generated after you login the system.
 - There are a lot of Chinese characters in Yongan's data.
 If you use PHP to clean the data, the function below may helps.
 {% highlight php %}